g1eb/angular-datetime-inputs/README.md

 3) Use any of the directives in a view

-For date input only
+For date input only:
 ```html
 <date-input date="date" on-change="print(date)" placeholder="Select date"></date-input>
 ```

-For time input only
+For time input only:
 ```html
 <time-input time="time" on-change="print(time)" placeholder="Select time"></time-input>
 ```

-For both date and time input
+For both date and time input:
 ```html
 <datetime-input datetime="datetime" on-change="print(datetime)" placeholder="Select datetime"></datetime-input>
 ```